codam-coding-college/MLX42/README.md

 The main idea of MLX42 is to be a cross-platform graphics interface.
 In 42 everything runs (currently) on MacOS, but it's very useful to be able to work remotely on different machines.
 With MiniLibX this is not possible.

-#### Norme Proof
-MLX42 will always adhere fully to the latest norme, if 42 creates a norme, it should also use it.

 #### Documented
 Almost all functions and types are fully documented giving you a clue as to how to approach and use the library.
 No more guessing and searching how something functions or is supposed to work.

 #### Custom XPM (XPM42) format
 A custom simple to use XPM-like format which has some minor differences to the XPM3 format.

-#### Up-to-date with latest OpenGL
-MLX42 will try to always maintain and use the latest and stable version of OpenGL available.

 #### Almost identical usage to MiniLibX
 Switching to MLX42 from MiniLibX is not a lot of work, most features present in MiniLibX are also present in MLX42, albeit with different prototypes.